THIS AGREEMENT was last updated on 19th April 2018, 9th November 2020 and 17th June 2021 to address the data processing requirements of GDPR

 - (xi) will not appoint any sub-data processor without your consent and will ensure that any such sub-data processor is signed up to terms with SISRA equivalent to this clause 1 and further acknowledges that SISRA will remain responsible to you for the actions of any such sub-data processor.

 - For the purposes of this clause 1 any requirement for written consent from you shall be acted on by SISRA if such consent is received from the Data Administrator or (where different) the head teacher.

-- Each party shall, at its own expense, ensure that it complies with and assists the other party to comply with the requirements of all legislation and regulatory requirements in force from time to time relating to the use of personal data and the privacy of electronic communications in respect of the key personnel of you and SISRA for the purposes of communications concerning this Agreement and the Services provided under the Data Protection Legislation, and any other directly applicable European Union regulation relating to data protection and privacy (for so long as and to the extent that the law of the European Union has legal effect in the UK)
+- Each party shall, at its own expense, ensure that it complies with and assists the other party to comply with the requirements of all legislation and regulatory requirements in force from time to time relating to the use of personal data and the privacy of electronic communications in respect of the key personnel of you and SISRA for the purposes of communications concerning this Agreement and the Services provided under the Data Protection Legislation, and any other directly applicable UK regulation relating to data protection and privacy.

 - Either party may, at any time on not less than six weeks’ written notice to the other party revise this clause 1 by replacing it with any applicable controller to processor standard clauses or similar terms forming part of an applicable certification scheme (which shall apply when incorporated by attachment to this agreement).

 - The provisions of this clause 1 shall apply during the continuance of the agreement and indefinitely after its expiry or termination.